KILLOE YOUNG EMMETS - KILLOE ÓG - KILLOE LADIES

 Club Identity

-The club is also referred to by the Irish version of Emmet Óg since the late 1950's (strictly speaking the Irish translation of Killoe Young Emmets is 'Na hEiméid Óga Cill Eo').
-This use of an Irish version of the name began in 1958 when club notes in the local newspapers started to appear with the club name in Irish for all clbus, reputedly the result of an Irish language initiative by the County Board secretary of the day.
-This expanded to Irish names appearing in fixtures too by the end of the 1950's and into the 1960's.
-The Irish version stuck for two clubs in particular...
-Killoe Young Emmets and Drumlish Young Irelands, who started to be referred to more regularly in print media the 1960's as Emmet Óg and Éire Óg even after other clubs had reverted back to their original naming convention.
+The Killoe Young Emmets club is also referred to by the Irish version of Emmet Óg since the late 1950's (strictly speaking the Irish translation of Killoe Young Emmets is 'Na hEiméid Óga Cill Eo').
+This use of an Irish version of the name began around 1958 when club notes in the local newspapers started to appear with the club name in Irish, reputedly the result of an Irish language initiative by a County Board official.
+This expanded to club names appearing 'As Gaeilge' in fixtures too by the end of the 1950's and into the 1960's.
+The Irish version stuck for a couple of clubs in particular, including Killoe, who started to be referred to more regularly in print in the 1960's as Emmet Óg even after most other clubs had reverted back to their original naming convention in published records.
 For Killoe, this somewhat confusing dual-naming convention has continued to this day.

 Club Crest

-The Killoe GAA club crest was introduced in 2012 and replaced the previous design which had existed since 1991.
-The club crest was created in conjunction with LD2 (Laird Designs) and was commissioned and gifted to the club by a local family.
-It first appeared on Killoe jerseys during the Senior Football Championship in August 2012 and now appears on all Killoe GAA jerseys, flags and merchandise.
+The modern Killoe GAA crest was introduced in 2012 and replaced the previous crest design which had been in use since 1991.
+The crest was commissioned and gifted to the club by the Devaney family and designed in conjunction with Laird Designs.
+It first appeared on jerseys in August 2012 and is now used on all club merchandise.

-The GAA insignia appears at the base of the crest for Killoe Young Emmets and Killoe Óg purposes, while the LGFA insignia appears at the base of the crest for Killoe Ladies purposes.
+The GAA insignia appears at the base of the crest for Killoe Young Emmets and Killoe Óg purposes, while the LGFA insignia appears at the base of the crest for Killoe Ladies.
 The colours of white and green that dominate the crest are those worn by all Killoe teams.
-For branding purposes (i.e. jerseys, training gear, flags, letterhead), the respective names of club sections in Irish or English such as ‘Emmet Óg’ or ‘Killoe Óg’ or ‘Killoe Ladies’ can be added as separate text beneath the crest in Brushtip-C font.
+For branding purposes (i.e. jerseys, training gear, flags, letterhead, online), the Mono and Outline variants of the crest can also be used.
+Text such as ‘Emmet Óg’ or ‘Killoe Óg’ or ‘Killoe Ladies’ can be displayed beneath the crest in Brushtip-C font (Example).

 Crest Downloads